tobsan/tobsan.se/cv.md

 ### Pelagicore / Luxoft Sweden
 [Pelagicore](http://pelagicore.com) develops In-Vehicle Infotainment (IVI) systems for the car industry, using open source software components.
-We develop mainly in C/C++, but tend to script stuff in both python and bash when needed.
-We maintain and develop a Linux platform using [Yocto](http://yoctoproject.org), and write UI software in [Qt/QML](http://qt.io).
+They develop mainly in C/C++, but tend to script stuff in both python and bash when needed.
+They maintain and develop a Linux platform using [Yocto](http://yoctoproject.org), and write UI software in [Qt/QML](http://qt.io).
 As a Software Engineer, my main responsibilities were development and testing of code, as well as maintenance of the [Yocto platform](http://pelux.io).